 Brantford is, like many Ontario towns, car-driven.
 Only recently added to the Greater Golden Horseshoe area, its proximity to Hamilton provides economic advantages.
 The city tends to sprawl and its relative isolation from other cities its size make car ownership a priority for many residents.

-How Much is Car Insurance in Brantford Ontario
+How Much Does Car Insurance Cost in Brantford

 |Quote Date||Average Auto Insurance Cost in Brantford*|

 *Methodology: We used a sample profile for a male driver aged 30 years with his own vehicle having mandatory coverage.
 He drives a Honda Civic 2012 car with an average mileage of 5000 – 8000 km per year to commute to work.
 He has a clean driving record history of 5 years with no accidents or collisions.